oneyanshi/csc589/README.md

 the semester, as well as to gain an understanding of matrices arithmetic.

 ## Problem Set 2
 This problem set challenged me to think a bit outside the box.
 Here you will find examples of histogram equalization, an amateur edge detection sobel filter, separable filters, and so on.

 ## Problem Set 3 / Project 1
 This project involved creating convlution functions, gaussian kernels, and high/low-pass functions to create hybrid images.
-Check out the example at the bottom:

 ![Hybrid image of cat and dog](/yan_shi_ps3/images/output/hybrid_image_catto_doggo_v2_color.png)
 ![Hybrid image of fish and submarine](yan_shi_ps3/images/output/hybrid_fish_sub_v2_color.png)

 ## Problem Set 4 / Project 2
-This project involved creating convlution functions, gaussian kernels, and high/low-pass functions to create hybrid images.
-Check out the example at the bottom:
+This project involved creating Gaussian and Laplacian pyramids and utilizing an algorithm/theorem to blend the images together.

 ![Blended Orange & Apple](/yan_shi_ps4/data/output/image1_project2.png)
 ![Blended Panda Eagle](/yan_shi_ps4/data/output/image2_project2.png)